Shawn-Nichol/AndroidKotlinGuide/Navigation/Deep Link.md

 # Deep link
 The navigation component lets you create two different types of deep links: Explicit and implicit.

-## Create an explicit deep link
+## Explicit DeepLink
-An explicit deep link is a single instance of a deep link that uses a PendingIntent to take users to a pspecific location within your app.
-You might surface an explicit deep link as  part of a notification or an app widget.
+An explicit deep link is a single instance of a deep link that uses a PendingIntent to take users to a specific location within your app.
+You might use an explicit deep link as  part of a notification or an app widget.

 When a user opens your app via an explicit deep link, the task back stack is cleared and replaced with the deep link destination,.
-When nesting graphs, the start destination from each level of nesting that is, the start destination from each <navigation> element in the hierarchy is alos added to the stack.
+When nesting graphs, the start destination from each level of nesting that is, the start destination from each <navigation> element in the hierarchy is also added to the stack.
 This means that when a user presses the back button from a deep link destinationn, they navigate back up the  navigation stack just as though they entered your app from its entry pint.

 You can use the NavDeepLink Builder class to construct a pendingIntent, as shown in the example below note that if the provided context is not an activity, the constructor uses PackageManager.getLaunchIntentForPackage() as the default activity to launch, if avaiable.